KKKlaus/Web-Developer/README.md

 ## Interface introduction

 ### Login
-* The first interface is Login
+* The first interface is Login, for convenience, If you think registration is too much trouble, I set an account for you: username: "test", password: "test"
 * You should create an account to login, if there is no text in username and password input box, or username does not match password, The page will display an error red message

 ### Register